Empower3d Hands Inc: Building dreams, one print at a time

 We specialize in 3D printing functional upper limb prosthetics using various materials.
 We focus on making mechanical prosthetics that are either wrist or elbow actuated.
 Bending the wrist or elbow drives the fingers on the hand of the prosthetic device to close, allowing the wearer to gain some functionality.
 We work with individuals to determine which pre-designed model would provide the most benefit, while allowing the recipient to decide the color and design scheme.

-For individuals with a functioning elbow and no wrist.
+For individuals with a functioning knuckle

-For individuals with a functioning elbow and no wrist.
+For individuals with a functioning elbow and no wrist

 For individuals with a functional wrist and some palm

-Kwawu
+Kwawu Arm 3

 In the making…